|

 What kind of insurance do I need?

-How do I create a menu for my food truck?
+How can I design a menu for my food truck?

 Focus on a simple, effective menu with popular, easy-to-prepare items.
 Source quality ingredients and set competitive prices.